Ly-kc/Pitorch/README.md

 # train fully connected network
 python train_fc_net.py
 ```
-You can tweak hyper-parameters as well as change device on the bottom of training script.
+On the bottom of training script, you can tweak hyper-parameters, select optimizers as well as change device.

 Here is an example of training log:
 <div align=center><img src="./assets/train_on_minist.png" alt="Image" width="80%"></div>